+Featured artist Timo Rannali appeared on Colour In Your Life Season Eleven (11).
 Read a little bit about the artist here and support our site by joining and watching the episode below.

-Timo loved the stories that ware told through the students` work.
-He observed that their work was marked with vibrancy of colour, exaggeration of shape and the use of wide view points.
+Timo loved the stories that were told through the student’s work.
+He observed that their work was marked with the vibrancy of color, exaggeration of shape, and the use of wide viewpoints.
 Timo decided to adopt the same principles in his own work.
-However, he still retains a certain maturity in the execution of design, content (the composition) and techniques used to achieve these.
-He endeavours to breathe a life force into each of his creations.
+However, he still retains a certain maturity in the execution of design, content (the composition), and techniques used to achieve these.
+He endeavors to breathe a life force into each of his creations.

-He finds that by using brush and ink in these initial sketches he retains a certain “looseness” and flow in his designs which are essential to his genre.
+He finds that by using brush and ink in these initial sketches he retains a certain “looseness” and flow in his designs, which are essential to his genre.
 These drawings are then gridded and then transferred onto the canvas.
-Initial under painting using vibrant washes (often using primary colours ) is vital to the effect on the finished painting.
-Many layers of quite heavily applied paint give his work their unique look.
+Initial underpainting using vibrant washes (often using primary colors) is vital to the effect on the finished painting.
+Many layers of quite heavily applied paint give his work its unique look.
 Paintings take weeks/months rather than days to complete.

 Timo is passionate about his work… a lucky man able to earn a living from doing what he loves!